Mix Q-learning for Lane Changing: A Collaborative Decision-Making Method in Multi-Agent Deep Reinforcement Learning: Related work

 \subsection{Supervised learning-based models.}

 Supervised learning-based models typically use deep neural networks to regress human vehicle trajectory data to learn lane-changing decisions similar to human drivers.
 In recent years, supervised learning methods have emerged to address lane-changing problems, such as the use of Long Short-Term Memory (LSTM) neural networks combined with Conditional Random Fields (CRF) to learn human-like manoeuvring decisions\cite{wang2018human}, and the use of Bayesian parameter optimisation and Support Vector Machine (SVM) techniques\cite{liu2019novel}.
-To enrich limited decision information, Zhang et al.\cite{zhang2022learning} integrated human factors represented by driving style into the study of autonomous lane changing (DLC) to achieve more rational lane changing decisions.

-While supervised learning methods have achieved some success, they face significant challenges related to the collection and processing of human driver trajectory data, hindering the development of such methods.
+While supervised learning methods have achieved some success, they face significant challenges related to the collection and processing of human driver trajectory data .
 In addition, human lane-changing decisions are based on limited observations, and personality traits of human drivers can negatively influence these decisions.
 As a result, researchers have shifted their focus to reinforcement learning-based lane-changing decision methods.